rj79/SuperBlink/README.md

         set16BitPattern(\<16-bit pattern\>, \<bit duration millis\>);
         set8BitPattern(\<8-bit pattern\>, \<bit duration millis\>);
 The pattern runs left-to-right, i.e. with the most significant bits first.
+3. **Sine wave**: In this mode the LED will pulsate at the given frequency.
+Note that the LED output pin must be supporting PWM.

 It is also possible to disable patterns and set the LED in a static mode by calling on() or off().
 The LED is off by default.